fdesjardins/bunyan-postgres-stream/readme.md

 This module provides a bunyan stream to record logs to PostgreSQL.
 It maps the default log fields to table columns and also records the entire log message in a `jsonb` column to support custom fields.

+Requires PostgreSQL 9.4 or above for use with JSONB column types.

 ## Install

 ```